Gabrielle Graham, BSc (Hons) MSc MCIEEM CEcol - Managing Director

 Lorraine Parish, BSc MSc MCIEEM - Principal Ecologist

-Lorraine has been working in ecological consultancy since 2003, having also worked in the conservation sector.
+Lorraine has been working in ecological consultancy since 2003, having also worked in the conservation sector and has experience working with clients across a wide range of sectors.
 Lorraine specialises in protected species.
 Project work experience includes providing expert guidance to Kier Infrastructure on the M23 smart motorway project.

 Louise Ryan, BSc MBiolSci - Principal Ecologist